Upstart vs. Caribou: Which offers better auto loans?

 How to choose between Upstart and Caribou

-Choose Upstart if you need flexibility
+Choose Upstart for flexibility

-Choose Caribou for industry expertise
+Choose Caribou for co-borrowing

 Compare more lenders before applying